 Conclusion | How to Wire a Heat Pump for Control - Heating and Cooling

 Lastly, always make sure to follow the instructions for the thermostat manufacturer for wiring and setup.
 Something newly installed thermostats require a setup specifically for a heat pump.
-The instruction guide should help you navigate through the settings to make the appropiate changes to the thermostat so it will function properly as a heat pump thermostat.
+The instruction guide should help you navigate through the settings to make the appropriate changes to the thermostat so it will function properly as a heat pump thermostat.

 How to Wire a Heat Pump for Control - Thermostat Wiring Guide